The Durrells

-The Durrells (known in North America as The Durrells in Corfu) is a British comedy-drama television series loosely based on Gerald Durrell's three autobiographical books about his family's four years (1935–1939) on the Greek island of Corfu.
+The Durrells (known in North America as The Durrells in Corfu) is a British comedy-drama television series loosely based on Gerald Durrell's trilogy of memoirs about his family's four years (1935–1939) on the Greek island of Corfu.
 It aired on ITV from 3 April 2016 to 12 May 2019.
 The series is written by Simon Nye, directed by Steve Barron and Roger Goldby, and produced by Christopher Hall.
 Lee Durrell, Gerald Durrell's widow and director of the Durrell Wildlife Conservation Trust, acted as consultant.
 The series was partly filmed on location in Corfu, as well as at Ealing Studios and Twickenham Studios in London.

 Premise

 The series begins in 1935, when Louisa Durrell suddenly announces that she and her four children will move from Bournemouth to the Greek island of Corfu.
 Her husband died some years earlier and the family is experiencing financial problems.
 A struggle ensues as the family adapts to life on the island and a shortage of money.
 Despite a lack of electricity and of modern sewage systems, Corfu proves to be a cheap and earthly paradise.